Ah, love; a dreadful bond, and yet, so easily severed.

 Now that you have an idea of love from many aspects, let the love poetry flow.
 The cure for most of the world’s ailments is love, so share your affections to help heal the wounds.

 Donna is a freelance writer and blogger in West Palm Beach, FL.
-She is the author of Ataraxia, Cardboard Signs, Devour Me and Charcoal Kisses.
+She is the author of Ataraxia, Cardboard Signs, and Devour Me.

 Find out more about her here: